Francine Lemire

 Francine Lemire CM is a Canadian cross-country skier.
 She represented Canada at the 1984 Winter Paralympics and at the 1988 Winter Paralympics, both held in Innsbruck, Austria.

-In total she won two gold medals, both at the 1988 Winter Paralympics.
+In total, she won two gold medals, both at the 1988 Winter Paralympics.

 Lemire won the gold medals in the women's short distance 5 km LW3/4/9 and women's long distance 10 km LW3/4/9 events.

+She was appointed as a Member of the Order of Canada in 2023.
+She currently resides in Corner Brook, Newfoundland and Labrador.